-Next Steps Project# Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Succes project status is com TSC-1 Upgrade undersized culverts on Hildebrandt Road, Fodder Road, Van Auken Road, States Road Est, Louis Waite Road, and Roaring Branch Road.
+Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Success (if project status is complete ) Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+If discontinue, explain why.
+TSC-1 Upgrade undersized culverts on Hildebrandt Road, Fodder Road, Van Auken Road, States Road Est, Louis Waite Road, and Roaring Branch Road.
 Flood, Severe Storm Town Highway Department No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2023 HMP 2.
 3. TSC-2 Develop a partnership between public and private partners to monitor and address risk from beaver dams.
 Flood Supervisor, Town Highway Department Ongoing Capability Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Discontinue 2.
 3. Ongoing capability TSC-3 Integrate green infrastructure projects such as a bioswale in the town park.
 Flood, Severe Storm Supervisor, Town Council No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
-Discontinue 2.
+Discontinue 2 .
 3. No longer a priority TSC-4 Roaring Branch Road Stream Bank stabilization - Stream bank erosion affecting private property.
 Some stabilization efforts have been made, Flood, Severe Storm Stabilization in progress, dealing with a failed retaining wall.
 Town Highway Department In Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2023 HMP 2.
 3.

-Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of Succ project status is cor but additional work is needed.
-TSC-5 (carryover) Obtain funding to purchase designated backup power generators for municipally-owned critical facilities, including the DPW facility at 48 Hadley Road.
+Next Steps Project # Project Hazard(s) Addressed Brief Summary of the Original Problem Responsible Party Status (In Progress, Ongoing, No Progress, Complete) Evaluation of S project status is Project to be included in 2023 HMP or Discontinue If including action in the 2023 HMP, revise/reword to be more specific (as appropriate).
+If discontinue, explain why. but additional work is needed.
+TSC-5 (carryover) Obtain funding to purchase designated backup power generators for municipally- owned critical facilities, including the DPW facility at 48 Hadley Road.
 All Hazards Town Hall, Fire Dept and Highway garage -all have back up power Town Highway Department Complete Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Discontinue 2.
 3. Complete TSC-6 (carryover) Develop plans for debris management after hazard events, including severe winter snow/ice events, and other severe storms.
 Earthquake, Flood, Severe Storm, Severe Winter Weather, Wildfire Work with adjacent committees to develop a localized plan Town Highway Department No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2023 HMP 2.
 3. TSC-7 (carryover) Educate the community on steps taken to lessen potential flood damage to reduce the impact of flooding, and on the benefits of carrying NFIP policies.
 Flood, Severe Storm Will look to include info on specific town website page for landowners and flooding.
 Town Supervisor, Warren County OES No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2023 HMP 2.
 3. TSC-8 Review and update local comprehensive emergency plan to integrate education and outreach goals, objectives, and activities from this HMP.
 All Hazards Plan update anticipated in 2023.
 Town Supervisor No Progress Cost Level of Protection Damages Avoided; Evidence of Success 1.
 Include in 2023 HMP 2.
 3 TSC-9 No Progress Cost 1.
 Include in 2023 HMP